rodrigoalcarazdelaosa/fisiquimicamente/content/ca/authors/miguel-quiroga/_index.md

 - icon: 🏠
   icon_pack: emoji
   link: https://miguelquiroga.es
-  label: Visita el meu lloc web
+  label: Visita la meva pàgina web
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 # - icon: cv